Max Crumit temp at OOCEA not to go permanent PERSONNEL

 Expressway authority chairman Walter Ketcham and other board members tried to induce him to stay offering him a raise from his $180k to $230k.

-Crummit a VP at Jacksonville FL-headofficed RS&H engineering consultants replaced Mike Snyder when he was forced out last year.
+Crumit a VP at Jacksonville FL-headofficed RS&H engineering consultants replaced Mike Snyder when he was forced out last year.

-Crummit told OOCEA board members the intense political pressure and media spotlight of the job wasn't for him.
+Crumit told OOCEA board members the intense political pressure and media spotlight of the job wasn't for him.
 The board liked him a lot and wanted him to become permanent CEO.

 CORRECTION: we initially gave Crumit one more 'm' here than he uses in his name - editor.